Generalised core partitions and Diophantine equations: Solution sets via generalised cores : rank two

-In this long section, we study the solutions of the Pell-type equations naturally arising from the atomic length in different Dynkin types.
+In this section, we study the solutions of the Pell-type equations naturally arising from the atomic length in different Dynkin types of rank two.
 This new approach is based on the study of the generalised cores (recall that these are the (extended) affine Grassmannian elements).
-We will start by recalling how the results of \cite{BrunatNath2022} (involving usual $3$-cores) naturally arise in our context.
+We will start by recalling the results of \cite{BrunatNath2022} (involving usual $3$-cores), reformulating them in our context, and we will use them to give a neater description of the set

 Then, we will see that our approach gives a simple combinatorial proof of \cite[Theorem 7]{Alpoge2014} (involving self-conjugate $4$-cores).
 The results of this section provide far-reaching extensions of these two papers, see also \cite{OnoSze1997} for connected results on $3$ and $4$-cores.

-We will first treat exhaustively all types of rank $2$ in the case of the $\La_0$-atomic length, before addressing some rank $3$ types.
 Surprisingly, certain Dynkin types (notably $A_n^{(1)}$, $C_n^{(1)}$, $D_{n+1}^{(2)}$ and $D_4^{(3)}$) will provide very fruitful results, while others will not.
 The wide variety of results in this section illustrate the relevance of working with both untwisted and twisted Dynkin types.

 Moreover, in type $C_2^{(1)}$, we will unsparingly use the theory developed in \Cref{sec_AL} and \Cref{sec_ext_AL} as the $\La_1$-atomic length and the extended atomic length will play a crucial role, see \Cref{sec_Pell_C2}.
-The extended atomic length will also be heavily reinvested in \Cref{pig A2} and \Cref{sec_variety} to refine the parametrisation of the solution sets investigated.
+The extended atomic length will also be heavily reinvested in \Cref{same orbit A2} and \Cref{sec_variety} to refine the parametrisation of the solution sets investigated.